Community Supported Agriculture

 Is the cost of the weekly share changing?

 No. The small share will still be $380 and the large will be $530 per season.
-This is new for us, a trial run to see what works.

 How is this different from your market vouchers?